NOVEL-IN-PROGRESS

 "The Devil.
 He will not be expecting us."

-"I plan everything most carefully.
+"You see, I plan everything most carefully.
 You must learn to do the same, child, if only to survive.
-You see, our power must always be invisible as it derives from what they do not see and therefore will not expect us to level it on them.
+You see, our power must always be invisible as it derives from what they do not see and therefore cannot expect it to be leveled on them.
 That is your weapon.
-You must see this."
+Can you not see?"

 "But who?
 Who should fear us?"

-Miss Marie lifted her rosary to her lips and kissed it.
-Confused, Severine followed Miss Marie, holding her lit candle.
+Severine followed Miss Marie, holding her lit candle.

 "The Devil savors the red-hot flames, n'est-ce pas?"